MicrosoftDocs/sdk-api/sdk-api-src/content/jobapi2/ns-jobapi2-jobobject_io_rate_control_information.md

 When you set both <b>MaxIops</b> and <b>MaxBandwith</b>, the operating system enforces the first limit that the I/O rate reaches.

 ### -field MaxBandwidth

+The maximum limit for the I/O rate in bytes per second.
+Set to 0 to specify no limit.

+When you set both <b>MaxBandwith</b> and <b>MaxIops</b>, the operating system enforces the first limit that the I/O rate reaches.

 ### -field ReservationIops